nikostr/nikostr.github.io/_posts/2023-07-05-reverse-engineering-statview-files.markdown

 * The overall file structure consists in a header definition providing column names (and probably column types, but I haven't figured out how these are encoded) followed by each column of data.
 * Strings are preceded by the number of bytes the string contains.

+If all of this just feels super confusing and out of your depth, former StatView product manager Erin Vang also seems to be doing pro-bono work in converting StatView files into other formats: more info regarding that is available [here](https://globalpragmatica.com/?p=1201).

 # Thoughts?

 I'm super new to this - this was the first time I ever used a hex editor.
-If you have thoughts or comments regarding this, feel free to reach out at Mastodon - I'm available at nikostr@scholar.social.
+If you have thoughts or comments regarding this, feel free to reach out to me through Mastodon (nikostr@scholar.social) or to Tamara through Twitter (@tavimalara).